mjhmilla/Millard2012EquilibriumMuscleMatlabPort/README.md

 ```
 calcMillard2012DampedEquilibriumMuscleInfo.m
 ```
-This function the state derivative and a large number of variables of interest.
+This function evaluates the state derivative and a large number of variables of interest.

 2. Examine
 ```